disharoy/disharoy.github.io/source/_posts/coin-visible.md

 thumb: /images/thumb_coin.png
 tags:
   - Entrepreneurship
-  - Interaction Design
+  - Service Design
-  - UI/UX
+  - UX Strategy
 ---
 As an exercise in Design Strategy and Innovation, I developed a hypothetical brand strategy for an existing startup - **[Coin.](https://onlycoin.com/)** At this time, Coin was essentially a card that could replace all other cards in your wallet.
 Over 4 weeks, my team worked on extending Coin's brand strategy[ ](https://onlycoin.com/)into a scalable venture using a combination of entrepreneurial and design thinking.The final result is Coin Visible - a financial service that taps into an uncatered market of freelancers.